 The Power of Myth

 In 1989, I went off to college and studied English Literature.
 After watching Joseph Campbell’s “The Power of Myth” television series on PBS the previous year, and then reading the book, I came to believe what Campbell explained.
+I actually believed it wad the most amazing insight I had ever heard.

 That there was a common theme to all the greatest stories ever told.
 He called it the “Monomyth” or “The Hero’s Journey.”
+Now while you likely have heard this, have you ever consider how optimistic an idea it really is?

 The Hero’s Journey is so powerful because it evokes the dreams and wishes everyone feels.
 That we are somehow unique and special.
 That there is a surprising hidden power deep inside us.
 That we have important work to do.
 Work that has meaning and impact on the world around us.